 What dose of CBD should I take for anxiety?

-It can be very confusing understanding what dose of CBD you need and indeed what strength a product is.
+It can be very confusing to understand what dose of CBD you need and indeed what strength a product is.
 For example, some products only state how many micrograms (mg) of CBD are in the bottle but don’t state the % of strength.
 If a bottle contains 400mg in a 20ml bottle, that will be far stronger than 400mg in a 100ml bottle.
 Therefore, it is important to know both so you can be sure of what dose you are taking.

 So what dose is a good dose of CBD for anxiety?
 Sadly there is no simple answer.
 The amount everybody needs varies and depends on the following factors; your height and weight, the severity of the anxiety you are trying to treat, the potency of the product you are taking and your sensitivity to CBD.